matt-clarson/dotfiles/README.md

 ```

 Then start nvim (run `nvim`), ignore the errors that display and run `:PlugInstall` to install the plugins.
+Then run `:TSUpdate` to run the initial install/update for treesitter - this can take a while.
 Quit Nvim once the install completes, then re-open it and everything should be good, with no errors!

 #### Language Setup